Medications: A double-edged sword

 Older adults, people with disabilities and caregivers may encounter challenges when taking medications.
 Resolving these problems can lead to much better results from medicines.
 Consumers and caregivers must alert their doctors and pharmacists to any difficulties they have taking medications, including the following:

-Excerpted from the FCA Fact Sheet, Caregivers’ Guide to Medications and Aging, written by Kathleen A. Cameron, R.Ph., M.P.H.
-The Fact Sheet is available on our website or by sending $2.00 to FCA Publication Orders, 785 Market St., Ste.
-750, San Francisco, CA 94103.
+Excerpted from the FCA fact sheet, Caregivers’ Guide to Medications and Aging, written by Kathleen A. Cameron, R.Ph., M.P.H.